bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- Mostly Cloudy
+- Mostly Clear
-- 71% humidity
+- 69% humidity
-- 11 mph wind
+- 13 mph wind
-- 67% cloud cover
+- 19% cloud cover
 - 36 AQI 🟩
 - 1.24 inches of snow and 0.12 inches of rain expected in the next 48 hours